xITzSage/resume/README.md

-# Basic website describing skills and abilities
+# Basic website describing skills and abilities for potential jobs